warren2i/docker_container_manager/README.md

 if this is the first time the image has been pulled the script will take some time to run, dont exit, future updates will provide the user status updates.

-Once complete a directory will be created \creds, this will contain individual user credentials
+Once complete a directory will be created \creds, this will contain individual user credentials txt files

 ```commandline
 #####################################################################